abstractmachine/eniarof-pillard-symphonik/README.md

 # Connect
 Select index.html file and press (alt) + L (alt) + O, then F11 for fullscreen in Browser.
 The (alt) key is to the LEFT of the spacebar.

+# Autostart
+I'm using some parts of tutorial from https://pimylifeup.com/raspberry-pi-kiosk/